-The Academic Contract
+The Student Contract

 This is a personal agreement made between you and the University.
 As part of this agreement simply put, the University agrees to undertake to teach you and you agree to attend and learn in accordance with the University’s Student Regulations, its Course Regulations, your tutors’ guidance and instructions and your course handbook.